 The FAST v8.09 source code can be compiled using gfortran, however the offshore cases do not run with this compiled executable.
 We are working to find the problem and fix it.

+The FAST Registry is a separate executable that reads input files from each module to auto-generate the *_Types.f90 files required for the FAST framework.

 IceDyn and FEAMooring have been added to FAST v8.09.00a-bjj, but they are not complete and have not been tested well.